garretthagen21/PiFi/docs/scanning.rst

 .. note:: Activating a network will disconnect from any other network before connecting.
     You must be root to connect to a network.
-    PiFi uses `wpa_cli reconfigure` and ifconfig up/down to connect/disconnect to the networks specified in the wpa_supplicant.conf file
+    Wpa_pyfi uses `wpa_cli reconfigure` and ifconfig up/down to connect/disconnect to the networks specified
+    in the wpa_supplicant.conf file